Africa

 This morning we rise early and drive to Kasane on the Zimbabwe border for a birding and game viewing boat ride on the Chobe River, after which your tour ends.

-Then complete border formalities and connect with your 2-hour shared transfer to your hotel situated near Victoria Falls on the mighty Zambezi River.
+Then complete border formalities and connect with your 2-hour transfer to your hotel situated near Victoria Falls on the mighty Zambezi River.

 Located in the Kavango-Zambezi Transfrontier Conservation Area (KAZA), where the borders of five African countries converge, the sheer scale of this vast international conservation project is difficult to comprehend.
 It encompasses a bewildering range of experiences, ranging from the mighty Victoria Falls to the lifeforce of the region, the Zambezi and Chobe Rivers.